 “If you live in a heartworm endemic area, which is an area with mosquitoes, heartworm prevention is a must,” Dr. Eckholm says.
 “There are parts of the country where mosquitoes aren’t prevalent and therefore heartworm prevention isn’t used as frequently.”

-It used to be dry climates were considered safe from heartworm, but the disease has been reported in all 50 states.
+It used to be dry climates were considered safe from heartworm, but this heart disease has been reported in all 50 states.
 Better to be safe than sorry, especially considering the involved treatment.

 “Heartworm disease is treatable with an [arsenic-based] intramuscular injection given multiple times,” Dr. Eckholm says.
 “It is painful but effective in most cases.”